okfde/old.okfn.de/blog/_posts/2016/2016-03-31-public-procurement-digital-era.md

 and make a collection of the data nearly impossible.

-As next steps we will work on publishing Open Data in all 35 jurisdictions and working with existing partners to work towards a more standardised procurement data landscape in Europe.
-If you are interested in joinung us - get in touch <a href="mailto:digiwhist@okfn.de">digiwhist@okfn.de</a>
+As next steps we will work on publishing Open Data in all 35 jurisdictions and working with existing partners to work towards a more standardized procurement data landscape in Europe.
+If you are interested in joining us - get in touch <a href="mailto:digiwhist@okfn.de">digiwhist@okfn.de</a>